kalp-a/enigma-machine/README.md

 Example: `.\enigma.exe 010203 010101 “HELLO WORLD”`
 Output: `>ILBDA AMTAZ`

-<ins>Note:</ins> If an invalid input is provided, the program says so and quits.
+<ins>Note:</ins> If an invalid input is provided, the program specifies so and quits.